Reebonz: Mobile applications

 Reebonz launched its mobile application for iPhone and iPad in 2010, and later for Android in July 2012.

 Reebonz SPACE

 In September 2011, Reebonz launched its "retail lounge", Reebonz SPACE.

-Reebonz SPACE is currently located in the following four countries: Singapore, Malaysia, Thailand, Australia and Myanmar.

 Reebonz Mobil

 In May 2011, Reebonz launched Reebonz Mobil, a 40-foot-long mobile truck version of its online flash sales concept.
-A "luxury boutique on wheels", the truck could hold 150 items, and a maximum of 20 shoppers and staff members on board the truck at a time.
-The Reebonz Mobil was thought to be the first shopping platform of its kind in the shopping industry.

 Awards and recognition

 2012

 NTV7 MY’s The Breakfast Show featured Reebonz.

 Cosmopolitan SG awarded the 2012 Cosmo Webby Award for Best Site for Luxury Handbags to Reebonz.

 2013

 In early 2013, Singapore's media giant, MediaCorp, signed on as lead investor in a round of fund-raising by Reebonz.
 The round raised a total of S$50 million from MediaCorp and existing shareholders.
-This brings Reebonz's market valuation to likely cross the $250M mark.
-This is the first time MediaCorp has invested in an online retail firm - a time when e-commerce is flourishing.
+This brings Reebonz's market valuation to cross the $250M mark.
+This is the first time MediaCorp has invested in an online retail firm.